Flea & Tick Control for Dogs in Montgomery County, MD

 How long does flea and tick prevention take to work?

-It takes about 24 hours for fleas to die after going on to your pet when your pet is using prevention.
-Keep in mind that you may still see fleas because new fleas can jump onto your pet after you apply the medication, and it will take time for them to die.
+It takes about 24 hours for fleas to die after going on to your pet when you’re using prevention methods.
+Keep in mind that you may still see fleas because new fleas can jump onto your pet after applying the medication, and it will take time for them to die.

 I treated my pet, so why am I still seeing fleas in my home?

 Flea and tick prevention only kills the fleas and ticks on your pet.
-If they are in your carpet or on your furnishings, they will not be killed.
-They will be able to jump onto your pet again, where it will take a little while to die off.
+If they are in your carpet or on your furnishings, Flea and tick prevention will not kill them.
+They will be able to jump onto your pet again, where it will take a little while for them to die off.
 That’s why we recommend treating your home as well as your pet if you have an infestation.